Virtual-Machine/db_performance_research/README.md

 Feedback is welcome in the issues.
 Feel free to leave comments or concerns.

 ### Caveats
-- C implementation very likely could be improved further.
+- C implementation likely could be improved further.
 - Could possibly enable faster optimizations for C binary.
 - Currently only tests synchronous, non-concurrent requests.
 - Crystal's connection pool is currently configured to handle 1 max connection